Estimation and detection in AI safety evals

 Signal detection theory in AI safety evals.

-As used in the context of AI safety, the term evaluation represents two different classes of measurements: one class is estimation (how close is a measurement to ground truth?); the other is detection (is this actually what we think it is?).
-Those classes lean on different math, different metrics, and different specs for “good.”
+As used in the context of AI safety, the term evaluation represents two different classes of measurements: one class is estimation (how close is a measurement to ground truth?); the other is detection (are we picking up the desired signal?).
+Each class leans on its own metrics and its own spec for “good.”

-Berkeley’s Ben Recht puts it cleanly in Strunk and White for science: “Science is correlations with stories.
+As Ben Recht wrote in Strunk and White for science: “Science is correlations with stories.
 Validity is the style guide for these stories.”
-Numbers don’t speak for themselves; what counts as a defensible inference from them is set by community convention, which splits three ways:
+Numbers don’t speak for themselves; what counts as a defensible inference from them is set by community convention.
+In turn, community convention splits three ways:

 - External validity: Does the result generalize past the exact context it was measured in?